Written by – Dr. Howard Weiss

 Dr. Howard Weiss, is a member of PFNCA’s Medical Advisory Board.

-Dr. Howard Weiss will be speaking at our upcoming PFNCA Symposium.
+Dr. Howard Weiss will be speaking at our upcoming educational Symposium.

-To learn more about Parkinson’s check out Parkinson’s Pointers, a free community lecture.
+To learn more about Parkinson’s check out Parkinson’s Pointers, a free informational lecture.

 Parkinson’s Pointers: Parkinson’s Pointers is a free lecture series where people gather in various locations for a presentation and Q&A session by a physician or other person that specializes in Parkinson’s.
 Powerful practical information is shared in a positive setting.
 Lectures are live-streamed to the locations and refreshments are served.